Yann39/self-hosted/README.md

 As we use automatic **Let's Encrypt** certificates generation, we need to create a `acme.json` file that will hold the generated certificates (file is mapped to a volume in the
-**Compose** file), so that the certificates are persisted between container restarts (not generated each time which could raise Let's Encrypt rate limits), we also need to change the permissions so Traefik can access and edit this file :
+**Compose** file), so that the certificates are persisted between container restarts (not generated each time which could raise Let's Encrypt rate limits), we also need to change the permissions so that Traefik can access and edit this file :

 ```bash
 cd /opt/apps/traefik